gofilipa/664/_build/html/_sources/intro/overview.md

 # chapter overview

 ## learning objectives
-This chapter explores how the Python programming language takes data, organizes it into collections or groupings, with the goal of doing something to that data.
+This section explores how the Python programming language takes data, organizes it into collections or groupings, with the goal of doing something to that data.

 It introduces: